-One of the biggest challenge for metal halide perovskite is their stability.
+One of the biggest challenges for metal halide perovskite is their stability.
 Their vulnerability surrounding environments, such as moisture and oxygen or polar molecules, affect dramatically the performance of the devices.
 This casts a shadow towards their practical applications and commercialisation.
-Thus we need to develop a method to stabilizing the material, both by chemical approaches, (capping agents for example, stabilizers), or by physical methods such as device encapsulation.
+Thus we need to develop a method to stabilise the material, both by chemical approaches, (capping agents, for example, stabilizers) or by physical methods such as device encapsulation.

 Perovskite may have reached their high development peak, but we saw in this perspective there is still many years of research for chemist and physicist to improve the optical and electronic properties of perovskite by tailoring the crystallographic sciences and designing new devices.
-I think we are at the beginning of a new Perovskite era, when scientist will not try to improve their devices based on existing knowledge of organic and inorganic semiconductors, but will try to deeper understand.
+I think we are at the beginning of a new Perovskite era when scientists will not try to improve their devices based on existing knowledge of organic and inorganic semiconductors but will try to deeper understanding.
 And there is plenty of room for this!